 INCOMING MESSAGE FROM THE HOMELAND: Your alien roots will help you stand out in the crowd of writers trying to get noticed.

 Of course, getting noticed and being your alien self on the page comes with a healthy helping of truth.
 So let’s take a quick look at that truth’s good, bad, and ugly:

 The GOOD: Your alien oddities are your greatest strength.

 - It’s a liberating thing to finally transcribe your true self on the page.
 You’ll find yourself sharing thoughts in ways you’ve always wanted to express them.
 You’ll also better connect with audiences because humans love reading stuff in ways they’ve never before experienced.

 - Your uniqueness is exactly what prevents you from being yourself on the page.
-Your weird ways want to be released but instead, they lead you to delete words immediately after writing them.
-That’s because those words feel out of place and different from what the humans expect from each other.
+Your weird ways want to be released, but at the same time, they lead you to delete words immediately after writing them.
+That’s because those words feel out of this world and different from what the humans expect from each other.

 - People will point at you like the visitor you are.
 They’ll want to know why you think you can get away with being different than them.
-So they’ll go out of their way to remind you how you’re not fitting into their planet’s writing customs.
-Then they’ll look for other people to join their lynchpin mission.
+So they’ll go out of their way to remind you how you’re not fitting into their realm’s writing customs.
+Then they’ll look for other people to join their lynchpin missions.